NewsHispanic Heritage Month

 Quinceañeras have been celebrated within the Hispanic culture for generations.
 Through the years, the coming of age gathering has evolved.

 Dating back to the 1500s and even earlier, the indigenous, including the Aztecs and Mayans, held initiation ceremonies for girls.
-It would mark the end of puberty and the start of adulthood for girls who are turning 15.
+It would mark the end of puberty and the start of adulthood for girls who were turning 15.
 The cultural tradition expanded to other Latin American countries and Latino communities across the world.

-Here in Corpus Christi, 14-year-old Faith Morales, is in preparation to debut as a newly transformed young lady.
+Here in Corpus Christi, 14-year-old Faith Morales is in preparation to debut as a newly transformed young lady.

 “I think it’s a very wonderful moment that every girl should be able to experience.
 It’s about becoming a woman," Morales said.